 To register your company and reserve your training, click below.
 You will fill out a form and pay online.

-This four week series will be brought in house, to your companies’ location.
-This workshop is intended for groups up to 10 people.
+This four week series will be conducted online via Zoom and is intended for groups up to 10 people.
 For a larger group, please contact Jessica at 206-669-0813

 The Heart of UX: Ethnographic Methods